koor-tech/koor/Documentation/README.md

 [Ceph](https://docs.ceph.com/en/latest/) is a highly scalable distributed storage solution for block storage, object storage, and shared filesystems with years of production deployments.
 See the [Ceph overview](storage-architecture.md).

-For detailed design documentation, see also the [design docs](https://github.com/rook/rook/tree/master/design).
+For detailed design documentation, see also the [design docs](https://github.com/koor-tech/koor/tree/master/design).

 ## Need help?
 Be sure to join the Rook Slack

 If you have any questions along the way, please don't hesitate to ask us in our [Slack channel](https://rook-io.slack.com).
-You can sign up for our Slack [here](https://slack.rook.io).
+You can sign up for our Slack [here]([the GitHub Discussions](https://github.com/koor-tech/koor/discussions)